richardthombs/Stony.GoogleMaps/README.md

-# A .NET wrapper for the Google Maps API
+# A .NET wrapper for the Google Maps Geocoding API

-This project incorporates code from [Google Maps API for .Net](https://github.com/ericnewton76/gmaps-api-net), by Luis Farzati, Eric Newton et al.

 ## Usage